emmawalshdev/kaytea_art/TESTING.md

 The initial report can be found [here](https://www.dropbox.com/s/txpx7wyzxl74vck/flake8_results.txt?dl=0).

 **General information**
-* Errors generated were concerned with trailing whitepaces, libraries imported but never used, unnecessary blank lines, missing blank lines, lines which were too long and the innapropriate use of null=True on model fields.
+* Errors generated were concerned with trailing whitepaces, libraries imported but never used, unnecessary blank lines, missing blank lines, lines which were too long, and the inappropriate use of null=True on model fields.
 In rectifying these issues, the following files were ignored:

     * All Auto migration files were ignored.
     * In settings.py,  auto-generated lines were ignored.